AltESV/chatpopup/README.md

 ![GitHub issues](https://img.shields.io/github/issues/your-username/your-repo)
 ![GitHub stars](https://img.shields.io/github/stars/your-username/your-repo)

-Chatxt is a web application that provides an AI-powered chatbot interface.
+My app is a web application that provides an AI-powered chatbot interface.
 It allows users to interact with the chatbot and receive responses in real-time.
 The application is built using Next.js and incorporates various technologies such as Tailwind CSS and MUI (Material-UI).

 ## Table of Contents